iomesh/docs/docs/cluster-operations/replace-failed-disk.md

 ---
 id: replace-failed-disk
-title: Replace Failed Disk
+title: Replace Disk
-sidebar_label: Replace Failed Disk
+sidebar_label: Replace Disk
 ---

 You can see the health status of physical disks on the IOMesh Dashboard.
 If any disk is in `Unhealthy`, `Failing`, or `S.M.A.R.T not passed` state, you need to replace it with a new disk as soon as possible.